Inspiring Landscapes

 I do not believe it is possible, nor do I try, to improve on nature's beauty.

 But it is possible to compose, to line natural features up, by being in the right place at the right moment for fabulous light.
-What my photographs provide is my skill at knowing what places will exhibit spectacular beauty at specific moments, like sunsets or moonrises and how I select features to highlight.
 Or as Ansel Adams said "a good photograph is knowing where to stand."

-He also once wrote "You don't take a photograph, you make it."
+Adams also once wrote "You don't take a photograph, you make it."

-On this point I respectfully have a different philosophy.
+On this point I most respectfully have a different philosophy.
 I do not "make" photographs, my goal is to show as closely as possible what the actual landscape looked like at the moment I was there.

 All images are as close as I can get them to the true natural light reflected or emitted by the real natural phenomena at the place and moment it was photographed.
 Only one image (the Tiger Lily) employs artificial lighting.